ralismark/ralismark.github.io/site/posts/how-i-use-vim-1.md

 ---
 layout: post
 title: "How I Use Vim #1"
+excerpt: Interesting aspects of my vim usage
+date: 2020-08-29
 tags: uses
-excerpt: Interesting aspects of my vim usage
 ---

 > This is part 1 of *How I Use Vim*.
 > - [part 1, core usage & vimrc snippets] &larr; you are here
 > - [part 2, plugins]

-[part 1, core usage & vimrc snippets]: {% link _posts/2020-08-29-how-i-use-vim-1.md %}
+[part 1, core usage & vimrc snippets]: how-i-use-vim-1
-[part 2, plugins]: {% link _posts/2021-07-24-how-i-use-vim-2.md %}
+[part 2, plugins]: how-i-use-vim-2

 I've been using Vim (well, Neovim) for several years now and I've developed some idiosyncrasies along the way.
 [My vimrc][vimrc] is quite large, so here's a few points.

 [vimrc]: https://github.com/ralismark/vimfiles

 <!--more-->

+.. admonition:: warn

-> Note: This not intended as a guide on how to learn or use Vim -- it's how *I* use Vim, not how you should use Vim.
+	This not intended as a guide on how to learn or use Vim -- it's how *I* use Vim, not how you should use Vim.
 	This is a sample of the things I do and use.

->
-> Nor is this written with absolute beginners in mind.
+	Nor is this written with absolute beginners in mind.
 	If you're just starting, take time to learn Vim fundamentals before diving into extensive customisation.

 # Core Vim

 Like all Vim users, I use `hjkl` to navigate.
 However, one thing you might see in Vim tutorials that I *don't* use are numbers with these keys -- `5j` to go down 5 lines, for example.
 I had [`'relativenumber'`] set for several years, but it never felt intuitive.
 This extends to operator-pending mode too -- I heavily rely on [visual line]/[block] mode to do multiline operations.
 For example, to delete multiple lines, I would do `Vjjjjd` instead of `d4j`.

 [`'relativenumber'`]: https://vimhelp.org/options.txt.html#%27relativenumber%27
 [visual line]: https://vimhelp.org/visual.txt.html#linewise-visual
 [block]: https://vimhelp.org/visual.txt.html#blockwise-visual

 Furthermore, for plain navigation I often use uppercase [`W`] and [`B`] to move left and right.
 I also use `0w` instead of `^`, which is harder to type, to move to the start of line.
 I haven't figured out a good way of navigating vertically yet, so I'm still on j/k plus fast keyrepeat.

 [`W`]: https://vimhelp.org/motion.txt.html#W
 [`B`]: https://vimhelp.org/motion.txt.html#B

 # Leader Mapping

 I have [`<leader>`][leader] mapped to `<space>`.
 Here's some of my bindings for inspiration:

 [leader]: https://vimhelp.org/map.txt.html#%3CLeader%3E